 d) Unsecured Claims.
 The total amount of general unsecured claims (combing both those of members, officers, directors, insiders and affiliates) listed in the schedules or the claims register in the case, after eliminating any of same that were listed contingent, unliquidated or disputed in the schedules and did not file a proof of claim.
-The Debtor does not waive any right to object to any of these claims by listing the data is estimated to be \$142,805.10.
+The Debtor does not waive any right to object to any of these claims by listing the data is estimated to be \$453,231.96.

 A. Post-Petition Financial Information.
 The Debtor's post-petition financial status is set forth in its monthly operating statements required to be filed during the period of time that the Debtor has been in Chapter 11.
 Monthly Operating Reports which have been filed in Debtor's case (the most recent ones which show all activity post-petition are included as Exhibit VIII.B to this Disclosure Statement).
 Additionally, information regarding Debtor's projected post-petition operations is set forth in Exhibit VIII.B.2.
-In addition at Exhibit VIII.B-2, the Debtor has provided projections for four (4) years for the anticipated operations of the
+In addition at Exhibit VIII.B-2, the Debtor has provided projections for four (4) years for the anticipated operations of the Reorganized Debtor which details post-confirmation revenue and expenses based upon anticipated operations.
+Debtor reserves the right to file additional projections and to replace filed projections at a later date, as circumstances warrant.
+All of this data will be sufficient for the creditors of the Debtor who are entitled to vote, to determine whether to vote for or against the Plan.

-&lt;sup>18 For all relevant taxing authorities as to ad valorem taxes on real and business personal property.
+&lt;sup>25 For all relevant taxing authorities as to ad valorem taxes on real and business personal property.